dotink/affinity/README.md

 ## Configurations

-You can create a configuring by returning it from any PHP file located in an environment directory.
+You can create a configuration by returning it from any PHP file located in an environment directory.
 For example, let's imagine adding the following to `config/default/test.php`: